Stuycs-K/final-project-4-zhans-hatzigeorgioun/WORKLOG.md

 able to pull out specific values from key tables, and use their location to start decrypting

+### date 24, 2023

+weird stuff going on with algorithm, making a tester

+### date 25, 2023

+tester made and error found, will fix tomorrow though

+### date 26, 2023

+error fixed, decrypt done

+### date 5/30

+started tryhackme room and started thinking about what to put in read me

+### date 6/1

+finished tryhackme room and implemented a readme that explains everything about the project

 ## Sean

 ### May 17, 2023